PUGEA/DAE-TPGM/README.md

 Figure 2.The tSNE visualizations of the Klein dataset.
 The fighures illustrates the results obtained from the Klein dataset, with the dropout outputs imputed by DAE-TPGM, respectively.

 ![Image text](https://github.com/PUGEA/DAE-TPGM/blob/main/demo_images/klein_evaluation.png)
+Figure 3.
+Clustering evaluation metrics including ACC, ARI, NMI, and F1 for the original data and imputed data of Klein dataset.

 ## Authors